Tutorials & Integrations

 Step 3: Discover available tools

-Hive exposes hundreds of tools across crypto market data, DeFi, wallets and portfolio, security, DEX flows, NFTs, prediction markets, network infrastructure, and search.
-You don't need to memorize them — the discovery endpoint lets you search:
+Hive currently exposes 375 callable tools across crypto market data, DeFi, wallets and portfolio, security, DEX flows, NFTs, prediction markets, network infrastructure, search, and Hive-native stateful workflows.
+You don't need to memorize them.
+The discovery endpoint lets you search:

 curl -X GET "https://mcp.hiveintelligence.xyz/api/v1/tools?limit=10" \